NicolasBesson/BlueRCCar/README.md

 * Select the version of the IDE you select
 * Enter the path to the tool installation folder

 Then validate the configuration window and access the Visual Studio IDE.
-From vMicro menu :
+From vMicro menu:

 * Select **ATtiny w/ ATtiny85** as Board
 * Select **Internal 16MHz** or **Internal 8MHz** as Option2 (based on the Fuse configuration applied under Arduino IDE